dvalenzano/stacks/README.md

-# Stacks - a software by Julian Catchen to handle RadTag data - notes on private use
+# Stacks - handling RadTag data

 Here I will place all the commands required to run stacks from my vm